Frequently Asked Questions (FAQ)

 Q: How many participants will attend the Roundtable?

-A: We are expecting up to 170 international participants.
+A: We are expecting up to 250 participants representing 80+ international organizations.

 Q: Where is the Roundtable taking place?